-Dula Notes uses Bell's Double Cream Stout, one of her favorite local beers, to add spice and character to homemade waffles.
+Dula Notes uses Bell's Double Cream Stout, one of her favorite local beers, to add spice and character to homemade stout waffles.
 Beer is for breakfast!

-- 4 tablespoons unsalted butter, plus extra for greasing the waffle maker
+- 4 Tbsp unsalted butter, plus extra for greasing the waffle maker

 - 1 cup buttermilk or milk